If you work a 12-hour or night shift, this guide is going to be a game-changer.

 YES, this does require effort.
 YES, this does require preparation.
 YES, it does work.
 YES, you will find your rhythm with it.

-Let’s talk about liquid calories, the good, the bad, the ugly.
+Let’s talk about things to eat and avoid while on shift work: the good, the bad, the ugly.

-Whether you’re at a desk or up stocking shelves or making your rounds, you probably deal with a few key things:
+Whether you’re at a desk or up stocking shelves or making your rounds, you probably deal with one of four points:

 - Exhaustion: Let’s be honest, when you work a night shift or early shift, you never get as much sleep as if you were sleeping during the night with normal hours.